 Judy Kay Kyker

 Judy Kay Kyker is a wife to Jimmy, and mom to six kids.
 Five of those kids are boys, so there is no shortage of adventure (or noise!) in her life.
 A favorite family leisure activity is hiking; they’ve explored trails close to their home near the Blue Ridge Mountains, through the Rocky Mountains, and down in marshy Florida, and gummy bears are the motivating treat of choice.
 Judy Kay began homeschooling fifteen years ago when her oldest was three and she gave him a phonics curriculum for Christmas.
 He has since forgiven her, and she has grown to be so grateful for a more peaceful lifestyle of learning that allows her to pursue truth and goodness and beauty right alongside her children.
-She is honored to be a part of the Board of Meadowlark Collective, and hopes that it will be a place where children delight in learning, sharing ideas, and growing in wisdom together.
+She is honored to be a part of the leadership team of Meadowlark Collective, and hopes that it will be a place where children delight in learning, sharing ideas, and growing in wisdom together.

 Lacey Keigley is originally from Virginia but has lived in the Upstate for more than a decade.
 A former high school English and theatre teacher, Lacey started homeschooling the first of her six children fifteen years ago.
 She has experimented with a wide variety of curriculum ideas over the years but through reading and good old fashioned trial and error, found the gentle art of learning through Charlotte Mason to be the ideal fit for her family.
-The idea of a local collective to offer a different vein of education took root in a lovely way through Meadowlark and Lacey is honored to be a part of the founding board members.
+The idea of a local collective to offer a different vein of education took root in a lovely way through Meadowlark and Lacey is honored to be a part of the leadership team.